railsadminteam/rails_admin/docs/file-upload.md

   end

   image do
-    # if image is true thumbnails are shown (with thumbnail method).
+    # if image is true thumbnails are shown (using :thumb_method).
 Otherwise just a link to the resource
   end
 end
 ```